 Reliant Energy Municipal Franchise Fee Lawsuits.
 In February 1996, the cities of Wharton, Galveston and Pasadena (Three Cities) filed suit, for themselves and a proposed class of all similarly situated cities in Reliant Energy's electric service area, against Reliant Energy and Houston Industries Finance, Inc. (formerly a wholly owned subsidiary of Reliant Energy) alleging underpayment of municipal franchise fees.
 The plaintiffs claim that they are entitled to 4% of all receipts of any kind for business conducted within these cities over the previous four decades.
 A jury trial of the original claimant cities (but not the class of cities) in the 269th Judicial District Court for Harris County, Texas, ended in April 2000 (the Three Cities case).
 Although the jury found for Reliant Energy on many issues, it found in favor of the original claimant cities on three issues, and assessed a total of \$4 million in actual and \$30 million in punitive damages.
 However, the jury also found in favor of Reliant Energy on the affirmative defense of laches, a defense similar to a statute of limitations defense, due to the original claimant cities having unreasonably delayed bringing their claims during the 43 years since the alleged wrongs began.
+The trial court in the Three Cities are greated and the state of Silvers and the state of Silvers are greated as the state of Silvers a wrongs began.
 The trial court in the Three Cities case granted most of Reliant Energy's motions to disregard the jury's findings.
 The trial court's rulings reduced the judgment to \$1.7 million, including interest, plus an award of \$13.7 million in legal fees.
 In addition, the trial court granted Reliant Energy's motion to decertify the class.
 Following this ruling, 45 cities filed individual suits against Reliant Energy in the District Court of Harris County.

 On February 27, 2003, the state court of appeals in Houston rendered an opinion reversing the judgment against CenterPoint Energy and rendering judgment that the Three Cities take nothing by their claims.
 The court of appeals found that the jury's finding of laches barred all of the Three Cities' claims and that the Three Cities were not entitled to recovery of any attorneys' fees.
-The Three Cities have filed a petition for review at the Texas Supreme Court where the matter remains pending.
+The Three Cities have filed a petition for review at the Texas Supreme Court and the court has requested briefs from the parties.